Sanzzz1125/syncLeetX/README.md

 # SyncLeetX 🚀

-Automatically sync your accepted LeetCode solutions to GitHub with beautiful README generation, difficulty-based folders, and live profile statistics.
+Automatically sync your LeetCode solutions to GitHub with beautiful README generation, difficulty-based folders, and live profile statistics.

 ---